Federal judge blocks Tennessee law that disallows schools to issue mask mandates - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) – A federal judge has temporarily blocked a Tennessee law that prevents schools from enforcing mask mandates.

-According to court documents, Judge Waverly D. Crenshaw issued the ruling Friday, saying the ruling supports the public’s interest in mitigating the spread of COVID-19 in Tennessee’s schools.Security increased at 2 Metro schools after threats
+According to court documents, Judge Waverly D. Crenshaw issued the ruling Friday, saying the ruling supports the public’s interest in mitigating the spread of COVID-19 in Tennessee’s schools.Chief Justice Roberts rejects bid to block mask mandate on airplanes

 So far in 2021, students and their families filed lawsuits to hav e school districts in Williamson County issue mask mandates as not doing so would violate the Americans With Disabilities Act , the plaintiffs argued.